Warit-Yuv/Autolocate_Backend/README.md

 ## Notes

 - **Live API Endpoint**: The backend is deployed and accessible at `https://testapi.notonoty.me/`.
-You can use this for testing if you don't want to run the server locally.
+You can use this for testing if you don't want to run the server locally. (likely not available outside the demo period)
 - **Local Development**: By default, the server runs on `http://localhost:3001`.
 - **Security**:
     - Passwords are hashed using `bcrypt` before storage.